SCI Houtzdale

 State Correctional Institution – Houtzdale is a 1500-bed correctional facility located outside Houtzdale in southern Clearfield County, Pennsylvania, along Pennsylvania Route 153.

 Background

 SCI Houtzdale was built to address overcrowding elsewhere in Pennsylvania's prison system.
 The facility broke ground in 1994.
 The facility cost $70 Million to construct and, when opened in January 1996, had a bed capacity of 1,587.
-As of June 2012 SCI Houtzdale is the third-largest correctional institution in the state of Pennsylvania holding upwards of 2,800 inmates.
+In December of 2025, Houtzdale held 2,160 inmates against a public capacity of 2,420 individuals, or 89.3%.

 Illegal substances

 The prison has had several incidents with illegal drugs.
 In March 2019, a member of prison staff was found to be delivering a "large quantity" of drugs to an inmate at the facility.
 In 2025, a female visitor was found to have brought drugs to supply an inmate at the facility during a visitation meeting.

 Staff and inmate relations

 In 2012, a corrections worker pled guilty to sexual assault against an inmate at the facility.
 In April 2015, inmates refusing to return to their housing units started a riot that injured five members of staff.
 In June 2019, an officer working at the facility was seriously hurt after an assault by an inmate.
 In October 2019, a corrections worker was charged after she was found to be having a sexual relationship with an inmate.

 Inmates have described acts of cruelty by contractors working at the facility.